 Don't let all the paperwork for MMJ certification frighten you.
-In our office, we do most of the work for you - but you do have to do some yourself, including the upload.
+In our office, we do most of the work for you.

 Most of the information required here is just like what you provide to other medical offices - name, address, contact information.
 You also consent for us to evaluate you for purposes of certification.
 It does not mean you are transferring your care to this office - unless you want to, of course.